trynova/nova/nova_vm/README.md

 As an example, the `ecmascript/types` folder corresponds to the specification's section 6, `ECMAScript Data Types and Values`.
-That section has two subsections, 6.1 `ECMASCript Language Types` and 6.2 `ECMAScript Specification Types`, which then correspond to the `ecmascript/types/language` and `ecmascript/types/spec` folders respectively.
+That section has two subsections, 6.1 `ECMAScript Language Types` and 6.2 `ECMAScript Specification Types`, which then correspond to the `ecmascript/types/language` and `ecmascript/types/spec` folders respectively.